 What Steps Should You Take Immediately After A Work Place Injury In MA?

 If you have been injured while on the job, there are several precautions you should take.
-First, seek medical treatment for your injuries.
-The highest priority is for you to get healthy again as soon as possible.
-Also, you should make sure that you file a report with your employer as soon as you can after the injury.
-This will help if you decide to file a workers’ compensation later.
+First, seek medical treatment for your injuries right away.
+Our highest priority is ensuring your health is restored as soon as possible.
+After seeking medical treatment, you want to file a report with your employer about the incident and injury right away.
+This will help if you decide to file a workers’ compensation claim later.
 Read more.

 Can I Sue A Third Party for My Work Related Injuries?